 The Wedge has been called "The Jewel of the Organs" by the areas most prolific early climber, Dick Ingraham.
-While I haven't climbed enough of the other peaks to confirm his claim, The Wedge certainly is one of the most eye-catching peaks when viewed from La Cueva or most other views from the west.
+It certainly is one of the most eye-catching peaks when viewed from La Cueva or most other views from the west.
 A huge and clean looking 1000 ft face, a knife-edge west ridge, and pink-rosy monzonite will help you identify this peak.

 Royal Robbins was responsible for some of the first ascents on this peak, and his climbs are still a benchmark for some of the hardest routes in the Organs.
 There are two classic routes which seem to get the most ascents, The West Ridge and Shillelagh (referred to as the Diagonal Route in Ingraham's guide).
 Other routes are poorly known and seldom climbed although I would guess that there are some amazing climbs among them.